BardoQi/Sight/README.md

 ##### Presenter::outerJoinForeign($data_list,$alias,$keyed_by)

 The Outer join is mean that when the foreign record not exists, we will keep the record in the output table.

 About paramerters, see innerJoinForeign

 ##### Presenter::onRelation($local_field, $foreign_alias, $foreign_field, $relation_type)

-The function is like the on phrease "on" in the sql.
+The function is like the on phrase "on" in the SQL.

 All of the properties are: $local_alias, $local_field, $foreign_alias, $foreign_field, $relation_type
  $foreign_fieds